zsarge/zsarge.github.io/content/blog/juice-shop-answers.md

 Date: 2023-09-26
 Tags: nkcyber, cybersecurity

-This writeup is to help [NKCyber](https://www.nku.edu/academics/informatics/beyond/student-organizations/nkcyber.html) Club Members walk through the steps for [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/).
-To be clear, a bunch of the solutions described are not my own, but rather compiled in one place for easy access.
-See each problem for appropriate credit.
+This writeup is to help [NKCyber](https://www.nku.edu/academics/informatics/beyond/student-organizations/nkcyber.html) Club Members walk through the steps for the first 4 solutions to the XSS section of [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/).
 See [this page](https://zack.fyi/blog/juice-shop.html) for instructions on administering OWASP's Juice Shop.

 # Solutions